 Growing up Price played football, but it wasn’t until his father introduced him to the sweet science, that he decided to leave football behind.
-He credits his father for introducing him to boxing at a young age, due to his experience as an amateur and short pro career as well as both of his brothers having experience in the amateurs.
-He wanted to guide his son down the same path that he had the privilege of going down.
+He credits his father for introducing him to boxing at a young age.
+Due to his father’s experience as an amateur and short pro career as well as both of his brothers having experience in the amateurs, he wanted to guide his son down the same path that he had the privilege of going down.

 Price made his professional debut on February 4, 2017 in Wilson, North Carolina, where he KO’d his opponent one-minute into the first round.
-He signed with Mayweather Promotions shortly after turning pro, and his first bout under the banner came on April 22, 2017, where Price defeated Christopher Nelson by way of 3rd round stoppage.
-Price remains undefeated with his most recent win coming on September 8, 2018 in Brooklyn, NY where he defeated Mulapi Enjani by unanimous decision, advancing his record to 7-0, 5 KOs.
+He signed with Mayweather Promotions shortly after turning pro, and his first bout under the banner came on April 22, 2017, where he defeated Christopher Nelson by way of 3rd round stoppage.
+Price remains undefeated with his most recent win coming on May 18, 2018 in Brooklyn, NY on the Wilder vs. Breazeale undercard, where he defeated Manual Salvador Manzo by technical knockout in the 5th round, advancing his record to 8-0, 6 KOs.
 This rising 20-year-old prospect remains determined to continue adding wins to his resume, as he climbs his way to the top of his division.

 Price will continue to stay smart and follow his game plan to make sure everything else falls into place in his career.
 His goal in life is to put his family in a great position, for them to be comfortable and secure.
 His passion for the sport of boxing has helped him stay positive and humble and has taught him that anything you have in life you have to work hard for and sacrifice because nothing in comes easy.
 With that, Dylan hopes to become a future world champion with multiple titles and build a legacy for the “Price” name to be known forever.
 Stay on the lookout for the rise of this young prospect!